neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

 ## Option 2: Running Solana Testnet via a proxy hosted locally

 **The network configuration:**
-  * Solana claster is accessed via the proxy hosted locally.
+  * Solana cluster is accessed via the proxy hosted locally.
   * Solana Testnet is used and the proxy interacts with it through the EVM-loader.

 **Step 1.** Before you start, make sure that you have a daemon running.
 If you see something like this one: